wp-plugins/wp-seo-html-sitemap/readme.txt

 2. This is a screenshot of the admin options page

 == Changelog ==
+= 0.9.4 =
+* BUGS FIXED: Fixed link appearing on top of sitemap html if no blog page is set.
+(Thanks to muradabuseta and Adam B. for finding the error)
+* NEW FEATURE: Changed the heading text for the Posts to be the page name selected to show the Posts.

 = 0.9.3 =
-* Added the rel="alternate" to the sitemap XML link.
-Fixed a broken link on the plugins page (Thanks to dimatrovski for finding the error).
+* BUGS FIXED: Fixed a broken link on the plugins page (Thanks to dimatrovski for finding the error).
 Fixed link to Posts going to sitemap page (Thanks to Rob Eitzen for finding the error).
+* NEW FEATURE: Added the rel="alternate" to the sitemap XML link.

 = 0.9.2 =
-* Fixed CSS errors related to responsive.
+* BUGS FIXED: Fixed CSS errors related to responsive.
 Thanks to anpaostudio for finding the errors.

 = 0.9 =
 * Major Update: added admin user interface, added an external CSS file (for proper HTML page validation), added columns number setting, added link to sitemap XML option, fixed some errors relating to category checking.